awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

 ```

 The parameters are as follows:
-+ `host` – The host name of the DB instance that you want to access\.
++ `host` – The host name of the DB instance that you want to access
-+ `port` – The port number used for connecting to your DB instance\.
++ `port` – The port number used for connecting to your DB instance
-+ `sslmode` – The SSL mode to use\.
++ `sslmode` – The SSL mode to use

   When you use `sslmode=verify-full`, the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.
-+ `sslrootcert` – The SSL certificate file that contains the public key\.
++ `sslrootcert` – The SSL certificate file that contains the public key

   For more information, see [ Using SSL with a PostgreSQL DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.SSL)\.
-+ `dbname` – The database that you want to access\.
++ `dbname` – The database that you want to access
-+ `user` – The database account that you want to access\.
++ `user` – The database account that you want to access
-+ `password` – A signed IAM authentication token\.
++ `password` – A signed IAM authentication token

 The following example shows using psql to connect\.
 In the example psql uses the environment variable `PGPASSWORD` that was set when the token was generated in the previous section\.